Dog Bite Statistics: By Breed, Fatal Dog Bites, and States With The Highest Fatality RateRequest Free Consultation

 Across the United States, there are more than 89 million dogs and 4.5 million dog bites that occur each year, and at least half the dog bites are on children.

 Injuries range from minor to life-threatening, but no matter how severe the injury can be, it is important to understand what your rights are when you’re bitten by a dog in order to protect yourself and your family.
+It’s also important to consult with a Denver personal injury attorney if you have been the victim of a dog bite.

 We are going to look at dog bite statistics by breed, when and where the most bites happen, and fatality rate by breed, state, and victim age and sex from 2010 through June of 2021.